-- The storied climax, the last 25%, the end of all free-willed life in the galaxy (a recurring theme).
+- The storied climax must threaten the end of a species or many species (e.g. all thinking life in the galaxy, a recurring theme).
 The hero succeeds here or everything is done for 💀

-- Something has to explode in the closing scenes 💥 And someone must say goodbye and hello to something else.
+- Something has to explode in the closing scenes 💥 And someone must say goodbye (usually it’s the AI Cortana).

 The Points of Each Game